 High-quality CPD for teachers has a significant effect on pupils’ learning outcomes, can be cost-effective compared to other interventions, and can narrow the disadvantaged gap.

 Summarised from Fletcher-Wood, H., & Zuccollo, J. (2020)

 High-quality CPD for all staff is believed to grow the Trust’s capacity to improve pupil outcomes; whilst enabling healthy retention, career progression and job satisfaction.

 Our aim is that all staff have access to high quality professional development to enable them to be the best that they can be.
-Our Professional Development Model consists of four components:
+Our Professional Development Strategy consists of four components:

-- Professional Learning Model - describes what highly effective professional development looks like for teachers, and helps leaders apply the essential principles in their school.
+- Professional Learning Cycle: Describes what highly effective professional development looks like for teachers, and helps leaders apply the essential principles in their school.